Inspiring the Next Generation of Cyber Stars

 GenCyber responds to a recognized need to develop cybersecurity awareness and teach sound cybersecurity fundamentals at the K-12 levels.
 The GenCyber program works to increase interest in cybersecurity careers and diversity by providing grants to universities, public or private schools or schools systems, not-for-profit institutions, or non-profit institutions to conduct GenCyber camps.

 Each teacher that participated in camp activities received a stipend to help cover costs.
-Each student that participated in camp activities also recieved support to cover expenses of attendance.
+Each student that participated in camp activities also received support to cover expenses of attendance.
 Lunches were provided to participants at no charge.

 This was a combination camp, which means that students and teachers had many opportunities to interact with each other.
 Teachers received and created materials for classroom use, while they were also able to practice.

 The camp allowed participants to: